 Are you experiencing a dental emergency due to dental trauma or sharp pain?
-Dr. Mazhari can help by offering same day emergency dental appointments to help provide immediate treatment.
+Our Northern Virginia dentist—Dr. Mojgan Mazhari—can help by offering same day emergency dental appointments to help provide immediate treatment.

 A tooth that’s been cracked or broken due to an injury can be restored with a dental crown.
 When a tooth comes out completely after an injury, your first priority is to take care of the injury itself.
 But in the case of a minor accident that knocks out a tooth and doesn’t require medical attention, acting fast could allow the tooth to be reattached.
 If it is in one piece, put it in a glass of milk and get to our office as soon as possible.
 If the tooth is loose but still in your mouth, try to hold it in place by gently biting down.